crizmo/Taiga-v13/README.md

 Taiga Discord Bot

+Stopped working on taiga for some time , working on elina !

 Taiga is an anime base discord bot which is completely built to be using using slash command The bot is still under developement but the code is public.